open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Append a new loop, containing a new sequence, for a block of trials__

-For a single trial we need a `sequence`.
-For a block of trials, we need to repeat this `sequence` multiple times.
-Therefore, for a block of trials we need to wrap a `loop` around a `sequence`.
-Drag a `loop` from the item toolbar onto *reset_feedback*.
-Next, drag a `sequence` from the item toolbar onto the newly created `loop`, and select 'Insert into new_loop' in the pop-up menu that appears.
+For a single trial we need a SEQUENCE.
+For a block of trials, we need to repeat this SEQUENCE multiple times.
+Therefore, for a block of trials we need to wrap a LOOP around a SEQUENCE.
+Drag a LOOP from the item toolbar onto *reset_feedback*.
+Next, drag a SEQUENCE from the item toolbar onto the newly created LOOP, and select 'Insert into new_loop' in the pop-up menu that appears.
 (We will get back to this in Step 3.)

 __Append a feedback item__

 After every block of trials we want to give feedback to the participant, so that the participant knows how well he/ she is doing.
-For this we need a `feedback` item.
-Drag a `feedback` from the item toolbar onto *new_loop*, and select 'Insert after loop' in the pop-up menu that appears.
+For this we need a FEEDBACK item.
+Drag a FEEDBACK from the item toolbar onto *new_loop*, and select 'Insert after loop' in the pop-up menu that appears.
 (We will get back to this in Step 10.)

 __Give the new items sensible names__